 As you pay the premiums, a certain amount is designated for the cash value accumulation portion which grows and accumulates interest over time.

 Another benefit is that the owner of the policy (either you or your child) can borrow against the cash value portion of a permanent life insurance policy.
 You or your child can then use the borrowed funds in any manner you choose.
 Keep in mind borrowing against the policy will reduce the death benefits and is subject to interest.)

-Many families use these funds to pay for:
+Many families use these funds as a savings vehicle to pay for:

 - College tuition

 - Down payment on a house